square/kotlinpoet/README.md

 ### Anonymous Inner Classes

 In the enum code, we used `Types.anonymousInnerClass()`.
 Anonymous inner classes can also be used in code blocks.
-They are values that can be referenced with `$L`:
+They are values that can be referenced with `%L`:

 ```java
 TypeSpec comparator = TypeSpec.anonymousClassBuilder("")